RocketChat/docs-old/bots/bots-architecture/README.md

 The hosting for bots depends on the platform.
 For example, Hubot can be launched on any Node.js environment, but you have to set it up yourself (using Heroku or Glitch services).
-Another bot platforms like Botkit provide their own services for hosting and provisioning bots.
+Other bot platforms like Botkit provide their own services for hosting and provisioning bots.
 They just need a configuration to connect to your Rocket.Chat instance.

 ## Message Streams